kylejlin/dobutsu_shogi_2024/README.md

 | ---------- | ------ |
 | 1 bit      | 3 bits |

 The allegiance bit is `0` if the piece belongs to the active player, and `1` if the piece belongs to the passive player.
+If the square is empty, the allegiance bit is zero.

 The piece bits are as follows: